purescript-hyper/hyper/docs-src/src/core-api/response-state-transitions.rst

 at the type signatures of some of response writing functions in ``Hyper.Response``.

-We see that ``headers`` takes a traversable collection of headers, and gives back a middleware that, given a connection where headers are ready to be written (``HeadersOpen``), writes all specified headers, writes the separating CRLF before the HTTP body, and marks the state of the
+We see that ``headers`` takes a foldable collection of headers, and gives back a middleware that, given a connection where headers are ready to be written (``HeadersOpen``), writes all specified headers, writes the separating CRLF before the HTTP body, and marks the state of the